HydroModPy/HydroModPy/docs/source/user_guide/project-api.rst

 The ``Project`` facade is the Python path for users who want the same behavior as TOML workflows but need programmatic control.

-``Project`` is the session object: it owns the resolved config, workspace, geographic/domain runtime, loaded data, mesh, and catalog handles.
+``Project`` is the stateful facade: it owns the resolved config, workspace, geographic/domain runtime, loaded data, mesh, and catalog handles.
 The ``Pipeline`` is the execution engine: it runs ordered steps with checkpoint and resume support.
 Both call the same ``workflow.steps`` helpers; ``Project`` only